glourencoffee/pyqt5_fugueicons/README.md

 ## Icon Names

-Icon names can be found in the author's [website][fugue-website] or in the file under `resources/FILENAME.txt`.
+Icon names can be found in the author's [website][fugue-website].
 An icon name is simply its file name without the extension.
 The function `iconNames()` returns all icon names:

 ```py
 for name in fugue.iconNames():